Native American Congressional Internship

 What You’ll Learn

-- How the business of governing is done through the office of a Representative, Senator,
+- How the business of governing is conducted through the office of a Representative, Senator, Congressional committee, or Federal agency.

 - How other Native nations address self-governance and development.